 May 4, 2011: Reports circulate that Apple is negotiating with carriers to bring over-the-air updates to iOS, beginning with iOS 5.

 Such a move would free iPhone owners from using iTunes to get updates for their devices.
-That means no more plugging the device in to their computers via USB to download the latest iOS software.
+That means no more plugging an iPhone into a computer via USB to download the latest version of iOS.

 As I’ve noted before in “Today in Apple history,” the process of upgrading to the latest software has gotten immeasurably easier over the years.
 Back in the 1980s and 1990s, Mac updates came on floppy disks or, later, CD-ROMs.
 These demanded premium prices, even when they weren’t full releases.
 This also meant Apple issued fewer updates because of the physical costs involved in shipping them out.